Two weeks in Ecuador - Andes, Amazon & Galapagos.

 Day 1.
 Friday, April 21. ✈ ARRIVAL to QUITO

-Our Avianca Flight 021 departs JFK at 7:15am and arrives in Quito at 4:55pm after a brief layover in Bogota.
+Our Avianca Flight 021 departs JFK at 7:15am and arrives in Bogota at 12:05pm.
+After a brief layover we'll board our connecting flight AV8373 and arrive in Quito at 4:55pm.
 We'll arrive at Mariscal Antonio José de Sucre Airport in Quito, the capital of Ecuador, a country with the greatest biodiversity in the world

 Welcome Cocktail!!!
 From the airport we'll head north to Ibarra.
 Accommodation and dinner in the Hacienda ChorlavÍ dating back to 1620.
 Relax and acclimate on the gorgeous grounds of this old mission.